MinchinWeb/blog.minchin.ca/content/20070802-civil-engineering-is-stuff-that-isnt-supposed-to-move.md

 -   I-35W is a major artery through Minneapolis; the bridge is 8 lanes wide and reportedly carries over 200,000 vehicles a day
--   the bridge collapsed towards the end of the evening rush hour, about 7pm local time; and very suddenly (the center section collapsed in 4 seconds)
+-   the bridge collapsed towards the end of the evening rush hour, about 7pm local time; and very suddenly (the centre section collapsed in 4 seconds)
 -   the cause of the collapse is unknown at present
     -   A 2005 report rated the bridge as "structurally deficient" (a